 (The above section, highlighted by me, does seem to echo my current thoughts written in this post).

 Some reverential moment or memorial is appropriate for lives well lived, and this interaction with the hands that fed them, and later killed them.
 Having spent a bit of time researching the importance of the wild turkey in many North American Indian tribes, not just as a food bird, but having important mystical or spiritual elements in their culture, I came across a tribe name I’d not encountered before.
-The Catawba, who inhabited an area of what is now South Carolina, were essentially sedentary agricultural people who also fished and hunted for game.
-The Wikipedia link shows a photo of tribal members with traditional turkey feather head dresses, and also mentions that the tribe used to practice infant head flattening, and had a religion based upon a different trinity of Creator (Manatou), Son of Creator and Turtle (Kaia).
-(I’ll include a link here to Joseph Campbell, an American academic and teacher who studied in depth commonalities amongst religions and myths from around the world and through the ages, and being very knowledgeable about the culture of native North American tribes.
-In many ways being introduced to his work years ago by a veterinary colleague, made me decide to “Follow My Bliss“, a simple life philosophy of Campbell’s and is probably partly why I now write these blogs.
-I discovered for the first time from the Wikipedia link above that Campbell spent 5 early years of his life reading at length around these topics whilst living in a simple wooden hut with no running water near Woodstock, for 12 hours a day… Sounds a bit like winter months at Gelli…).
+The Catawba.
+They inhabited an area of what is now South Carolina, and were essentially sedentary agricultural people who also fished and hunted for game.
+The Wikipedia link shows a photo of tribal members with traditional turkey feather head dresses, and also mentions that the tribe used to practice infant head flattening, and had a religion based upon a different trinity of Creator (Manatou), Son of Creator, and Turtle (Kaia).
+(I’ll include a link here to Joseph Campbell, an American academic and teacher who studied, in depth, commonalities amongst religions and myths from around the world, and through the ages.
+He was particularly knowledgeable about the culture of native North American tribes.
+In many ways being introduced to his work years ago by a veterinary colleague, made me decide to “Follow My Bliss“, a simple life philosophy of Campbell’s.
+It’s possibly even one of the reasons why I now write these blogs.
+I discovered for the first time from the Wikipedia link above, that Campbell spent 5 early years of his life reading at length around these topics whilst living in a simple wooden hut with no running water near Woodstock, for 12 hours a day.
+Sounds a bit like the winter months at Gelli Uchaf).